 Federal and statewide executive candidates file in-person with the Lieutenant Governor's office.
-All other candidates, regardless of whether they are multi- or single-county candidates, file in-person with the county clerk of their county of residence.
+State House and Senate candidates may file in either their respective county clerk's office or the Lieutenant Governor's office.

 You must submit the forms listed below to declare candidacy.
 Your filing officer will make these forms available during the filing period.
 After you file the forms they will be posted on vote.utah.gov.